 To get a certificate of confirmation, there are some forms to complete.
 In every case, you will need to fill out Form C1 (also known as the 'inventory’).
 You then need to fill out additional forms depending on the size of the estate.

 This is an estate where the total value of money and property is £36,000 or less.
-You will then need to fill out Form C5 (SE) (2006).

 You will need to call the sheriff clerk's office to make an appointment to receive a certificate of confirmation.
 This will be at the sheriff clerk's office in the area where the deceased lived.